The Journey

 Outsourcing

 Hiring my first cleaner was a milestone moment.
 It wasn’t just about outsourcing housework; it was about giving myself permission to value my time.
 I’d put it off for ages, partly out of guilt, and partly because I wasn’t sure how to even start the process.
 But once I did, it felt empowering.
-Delegating this one task opened up more space for creativity, relaxation, and focus — a small change that created a ripple effect in how I manage my energy.
+Delegating this one task opened up more space for creativity, relaxation, and focus.
+It was a small change that created a ripple effect in how I manage my energy.

 Open House